jzhong0821/History-Club/src/pages/about.md

 > Suaviter in modo, fortiter in re.

-Fall of 2023, the RLS History Club was founded by Nick Baker & Jack Zhong from [Stevenson School](https://stevensonschool.org/) and advised by Dr. Oster.
-In organizing movie screenings, speaker events, and helping students prepare for the National History Day Competition, the RLS History Club aims to create a centralized community for students passionate in writing and opinion sharing.
+In the Fall of 2023, the RLS History Club was founded by Nick Baker & Jack Zhong from Stevenson with help from Dr. Oster.
+In organizing movie screenings & speaker events, helping students prepare for the [National History Day Competition](https://nhd.org/en/), and running The Pirate Journal, the History Club aims to create a centralized community for students passionate in writing and opinion sharing.

 Currently, the club has over 40 active members, helding meetings every 2 cycles for discussions and various activity plannings.